kmtac/PSR1/.ipynb_checkpoints/Lesson9-checkpoint.md

 # Lesson 9
-- Lesson 8 this year was skipped due to Berea Family First Night
 - Story: The Annunciation: In class, we read this story from a children's Bible.
 A short version of this story is given on p.
 34 of the Activity Book.
 - Focus: The savior comes!
 - Book chapters: 9